ofirsharony/streamlit-llm-templates/README.md

 ## License

-Free to do whatever you'd like.
+You are free to do whatever you'd like, including copying, modifying and distributing, without any need for attribution.